 The hairy long-nosed armadillo is a strange animal.

 It has a hard, skin-looking shell with leathery skin over it.
 It has long ears and a small tail that tapers to a point.
 The front of its tail is protected by scales that are hardened from keratin.
 Its feet have four claws near the front and a fifth claw on the heel.
-Hairy long-nosed armadillo has very poor eyesight with its ears being used to find prey.
+Hairy long-nosed armadillo has very poor eyesight with their ears being used to find prey.
 H. trinitatus is classified as vulnerable by IUCN in its Red List of Threatened Species because of habitat loss and hunting for food in Peru.

 The Hairy Long-nosed Armadillo is a four-legged animal.
 It weighs an average of 3 pounds.
 It looks like other armadillos but it has extra hair on its tail, back, and legs.
 This type of animal was found by zoologist Markus Boitard in 1977 and is now believed to be extinct.